Interior Architecture MFA

 IA professors are internationally recognized design experts and authors who bring diverse experiences and projects into the classroom.
 As a part of this intellectual environment, our faculty research focuses on aspects of the profession from pedagogy to sustainability to architectural and design history to lighting, publishing as well as speaking at national and international design conferences.

-The interior design program leading to the Master of Interior Architecture and Design Degree is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI, 49503.
+The interior design program leading to the MFA in Interior Architecture is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Cesar E. Chavez Ave SW, Suite 350, Grand Rapids, MI 49503.

-The CIDA accredited program prepares students for entry level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
-The Interior Architecture and Design master's degree granted by George Washington University meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
-For more information about NCIDQ Exam eligibility visit: https://www.cidq.org/paths
+The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
+The MFA in Interior Architecture granted by The George Washington University meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
+For more information about NCIDQ Exam eligibility visit: https://www.cidq.org/eligibility-requirements.

 Time: 7:00-8:00 p.m.
 EST